 Railroad Tie Retaining Wall

 Railway ties, also called sleepers, are common materials used in landscaping for their rustic, vintage feel.
-They're durable and easy to handle, all the while adding a lovely deep, dark patina to any landscape.
-When sourcing railway ties, be sure to avoid salvaged items treated with toxic creosote.
-The toxicity of creosote can seriously affect human and plant life.
+They're durable and easy to handle, and add a lovely deep, dark patina to any landscape.
+When sourcing railway ties, be sure to avoid salvaged items treated with creosote, which can be toxic to humans and plant life.
 Instead, look for railroad ties made from recycled and composite materials that offer a rustic, sturdy appearance but without any of the health risks.Continue to 11 of 17 below.

 11 of 17